Dashboard and Jobs

 items whose migration failed during previous migration attempts.

-After clicking Rescan, the program examines the content of all migrated folders in search of new items and migrates them (this is called delta migration).
+After clicking Run delta migration, the program examines the content of all migrated folders in search of new items and migrates them (this is called delta migration).
 This process will not cause duplication of any of your existing items on the target server as it only copies new ones, leaving the migrated items unchanged.
-To stop the rescanning process, simply click Pause.
-Learn more about the delta migration process
+To stop the delta migration process, simply click Pause.
+Learn more about delta migrations

 This is the main pane, separate for each job, which allows you to manage it and track the progress.